siosio34/wauf/README.md

 It empowers consumers to make informed decisions when purchasing clothing, while enabling brands and manufacturers to effectively manage and verify their products and production processes.

 ## implement💻
-**Solidity**: blockchain technology to record every step of the clothing distribution process.
-We specifically employ **Gnosis** and **Aurora** Chain.

-**TheGraph**: **WAYF** leverages TheGraph to query and retrieve events recorded during the distribution process, which often involves intricate interconnections between various distributors and specific items.
+**TheGraph**: blockchain technology to record every step of the clothing distribution process.
+We specifically employ **Gnosis** and **Aurora** Chain. **WAUF** leverages TheGraph to query and retrieve events recorded during the distribution process, which often involves intricate interconnections between various distributors and specific items.

 TheGraph acts as a powerful tool that enables the efficient extraction of information from the complex web of relationships within the distribution network.